psas/Launch-12/press/launch-note.markdown

 This weekend Portland State Aerospace Society (PSAS) is heading out to the Central Oregon Desert to fly our "Launch Vehicle 2" or "LV2" rocket for the 7th time!
-This launch will be the 13th official launch for the club and has an exciting set experiments on board.
+This launch will be the 13th official launch for the club and has an exciting set of experiments on board.

 The launch is scheduled for **10:00 am Sunday July 19th**.
 Follow [@pdxaerospace](https://twitter.com/pdxaerospace) on twitter for up-to-date